Near-domination in graphs: The Erd o s-Hajnal conjecture

 Suppose first that one of $H_1,H_2$ has an isolated vertex, and one has a universal vertex.
 Since $G[M]$ contains neither of $H_1',H_2'$, it follows that $|M|\le (2^{m-1}-1) \rho(G)^{k-2}$; and similarly $|N|\le (2^{m-1}-1) \rho(G)^{k-2}$.
 Consequently

 as required.

-By taking complements if necessary, we may therefore assume that neither of $H_1,H_2$ has an isolated vertex.
+Thus either $H_1,H_2$ both have no isolated vertex, or they both have no universal vertex.
+We can reduce the second case to the first by replacing $H_1,H_2$ and $G$ by their complements, and exchanging $H_1,H_2$ (to preserve the property that $\omega(H_1)+\alpha(H_2)=k$); so we may assume the first case holds.
 It follows that $H_1,H_2$ both have universal vertices, since they are threshold graphs; and in particular, $\omega(H_1'')+\alpha(H_2'')= k-1$.

 Choose $v\in V(G)$ with maximum degree, and let $N$ be its set of neighbours.
 Since $G[N]$ contains neither of $H_1'', H_2''$, it follows from the inductive hypothesis that

 Since $v$ has maximum degree, it follows that $G$ is $2^{m-2} \rho(G)^{k-3}$-colourable, and so some stable set has cardinality at least $|V(G)|/(2^{m-2} \rho(G)^{k-3})$.
 In particular $\rho(G)$ is at least this quantity, and so $2^{m-2}\rho(G)^{k-2}\ge |V(G)|$, and again the result follows.
 This proves \ref{thresholds2}.~\bbox